Question: Does renovating a pool increase home value?

 - Stat: 65% of real estate agents in a 2023 industry survey said modern pools with features like energy-efficient pumps or smart controls increased buyer interest.

-- Popular Upgrades: LED lighting, saltwater systems, and automated controls appeal to eco-conscious and tech-savvy buyers.
+- Popular Upgrades: LED lighting, saltwater systems, automated controls, electric heat pumps, and gas heaters appeal to eco-conscious and tech-savvy buyers looking for efficient pool heating options.

 Expert Quote: “A renovated pool shows a home is well-maintained, supporting a higher price,” says John Rivera, a Miami home appraiser.